-Traveling to Nyingchi from Lhasa is an easy route that has several options for tourists to the Tibetan plateau.
+Traveling from Lhasa to Nyingchi is an easy route, and there are several options for tourists.
 While you can take this trip by flight, it is often better to do so by car, traveling overland to the area of Tibet known as the Swiss Alps of Tibet.
-A region of deep fertile valleys and high snow-capped mountains, filled with dense forests of rhododendron, juniper, and spruce, among other alpine trees, Nyingchi is one of the most beautiful places in Asia, and is much lower in altitude than the rest of the plateau.
+The new open Lhasa to Nyingchi railway further offers a convenient way to travel.
+Read on to know the details.

 Where is Nyingchi in Tibet?